What We're Achieving Together

 See earlier successes

-This list of successes was updated in November 2013.
+This list of successes are current as of March 2014.
 Get a printable version

 Your support makes this work possible.
 Please donate today.
 Thanks to your lobbying and financial support, here’s what we've accomplished:

 FCNL has helped persuade Congress to keep the door open for diplomacy with Iran through more than 100 lobby visits, thousands of messages to Congress and more than 100 published letters to the editor since September 2013.
 In the fall, the U.S. helped reach an agreement with Iran, but some in Congress are still pressing for more sanctions.
 This January, FCNL helped stop a Senate sanctions vote, and we built support for a letter signed by 104 representatives to give diplomacy a chance.

 FCNL has helped convince Congress that the Pentagon budget should not be exempt from cuts.
 The January 2014 funding bill keeps Pentagon spending on a path to reduce its budget by $850 billion over 10 years.
 Yet Pentagon spending is still at or near the same levels as at the height of the Cold War, and President Obama is proposing budget increases in 2015.
 We have more work to do with Congress.

 During the February 2014 congressional recess, 40 delegations of FCNL constituents met with representatives urging repeal of the law that been the legal basis for war, deadly drone attacks, detention at Guantanamo Bay and warrantless wiretapping-the 2001 Authorization for the Use of Military Force.
 Last summer, we helped convince 185 representatives to vote to repeal this law-just 33 short of passage.
 As skepticism grows in Congress about the endless war strategy, we are working towards another vote on repeal this summer.